fkuntze/DroneDoc/README.md

-# flonebook
+# DroneDoc
-Description of building and flying the flone drone
+Description of building and flying drones for the do-it-yourselfer.